trailblazer/trailblazer/README.md

 end
 ```

-Operations only need to implement `#process` which receives the params from the caller.
+Operations only need to implement `#process` which receives the arguments from the caller.

+Their high degree of encapsulation makes them a [replacement for test factories](#test), too.

 [Learn more.](http://trailblazer.to/gems/operation)

-## Validations
+## Validation

 In Trailblazer, an operation (usually) has a form object which is simply a `Reform::Form` class.
 All the [API documented in Reform](https://github.com/apotonick/reform) can be applied and used.

+Validations can also be implemented in pure Dry-validation.

 The operation makes use of the form object using the `#validate` method.